jabrena/101-recursion/README.md

 Recursion is a programming technique where a function calls itself to solve a problem.
 It is a way to solve problems by breaking them down into smaller, more manageable parts.

-In Java you could process a list using a loop or use a recursive function.

 ![recursion](./docs/recursion2.png)

 In the repository you will find examples of recursion in Java.